amplication/.github/README.md

 # About Amplication

 [Amplication](https://amplication.com/) is an open-source development tool.
-It helps you develop quality Node.js applications without spending time on repetitive coding tasks.
+It helps you develop quality .NET and Node.js applications without spending time on repetitive coding tasks.

 <p style="clear:both;">
 <h1><a name="contributing"></a><a name="community"></a> <a href="https://amplication.com/community">Community</a> and <a href="https://github.com/amplication/amplication/blob/master/CONTRIBUTING.md">Contributions</a></h1>